Saber2pr/editor/ReadMe.md

-# @saber2pr/editor
+# tsx-editor

-> a web editor for react, powered by monaco-editor.
+> a web editor for tsx page writing.

 # Start